Question 1: How is food security ensured in India?

 Question 4: Do you believe that green revolution has made India self-sufficient in food grains?
 How?

 Answer: Since the launch of the Green Revolution in 1970s, there has not been a single case of famine in spite of adverse weather conditions in several years.
-Foodgrain production increased from about 70 million tonnes in 1060-61 to about 200 million tonnes in 2015-16.
+Foodgrain production increased from about 70 million tonnes in 1960-61 to about 252 million tonnes in 2015-16.
 The foodgrain production in 2016-17 was 275 million tonnes.
 These facts show that Green Revolution has been a success in India.